kb1vc/SoDaFormat/README.md

 ## Testing and Using it all

-Take a look at the CMakeLists.txt file and FormatExample.cxx in the examples directory.
+Take a look at the CMakeLists.txt file and FormatExample.cxx in the example directory.
 If the installation has gone right, then you should be able to do this from this directory.

 ```
-cd examples
+cd example
 mkdir build
 cd build
 cmake ../